DanielMoscoso/100day_challenge/Readme.txt

 		-Error handling: FileNotFoundError.
 		-This is how you would most likely solve problem #1.
 		-And this is how you would most likely solve problem #2.
+		-You can also be more specific and get a hold to that error and print it.
 ===============================================================================